PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 Here is an example:

 ```
-[aturing@mylaptop ~]$ ssh-keygen -t rsa
+[aturing@mylaptop ~]$ ssh-keygen -t ed25519
-Generating public/private rsa key pair.
+Generating public/private ed25519 key pair.
-Enter file in which to save the key (/home/aturing/.ssh/id_rsa):
+Enter file in which to save the key (/home/aturing/.ssh/id_ed25519):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/aturing/.ssh/id_rsa.
+Your identification has been saved in /home/aturing/.ssh/id_ed25519.
-Your public key has been saved in /home/aturing/.ssh/id_rsa.pub.
+Your public key has been saved in /home/aturing/.ssh/id_ed25519.pub.
 The key fingerprint is:
 SHA256:WAmli4zRUQGWhIHkT4oXi1CjwNJd3KYKNe5OK8DpcZY aturing@mylaptop
 The key's randomart image is:
-+---[RSA 2048]----+
++-[ed25519 2048]--+
 |+++==*=+.        |
 |=+o+=..oo.       |
 |+.o+...oo        |